I know vacation planning is overwhelming, but by the end of this post, you’ll be a pro. Here’s how to plan a vacation in just 18 easy (really) steps!

 4. Sign up for Scott’s Cheap Flights and keep your eyes peeled

-Not an affiliate, just a fan.
-The subscription will cost you $59, and it won’t take you long to find a deal that will more than pay for it.
+The subscription (affiliate link) will cost you $59, and it won’t take you long to find a deal that will more than pay for it.
 Even if you live near a nightmare midwest airport like me (hi, MCI), Scott and his team will find you something.
 You’ll want to look for subject lines like these:

 There’s usually a limited time window, but you already know when you want to go and for how long, so no sweat!
 Time to book those flights.